RKavikeerthana/serversideprocessing/README.md

 ### Step 1:

+Clone the repository from GitHub
 ### Step 2:

+Create Django Admin project.
 ### Step 3:

+Create a New App.
 ### Step 4:

+Create python programs for views and urls.
 ### Step 5:

+Create a HTML file of forms.
 ### Step 6:

 Publish the website in the given URL.
 ## PROGRAM :
 ```
 math.html